How to get rid of this?.To get rid of pest problem under control, inspection is the first and foremost step.

 Size: Varies.

-Habits: This group is diverse but have in common there is no social structure.
+Habits: This group is diverse but has in common there is no social structure.

 Threat: The paper wasps sting readily.
 Mining bees and Cicada killers can sting but won’t unless grabbed.
 Siricids can’t sting.

 Prevention: There are really no preventative measures available for any of these solitary wasps.
-Sometimes pesticides are applied to surfaces which historically have been attacked to prevent new infestations.
+Sometimes pesticides are applied to surfaces that historically have been attacked to prevent new infestations.

 YELLOW JACKETS